noakol/user-comments-app/README.md

 # User Comments App
-This app present a comments feed
+This  Reactjs application that present a comments feed

 ### Server
 The App server was deplay to Heroku using mlab with moongo db